abs-tudelft/sbd/doc/manual.md

 6. Consider the following scenario.
 You are running a Spark program on a big data cluster with 10 worker nodes and a single master node.
 One of the worker nodes fails.
 In what way does Spark’s programming model help you recover the lost work?
-(Think about the directed acyclic graph\!)
+(Think about the directed acyclic graph!)

 Implementation analysis questions: